sparkflows/sparkflows-docs/docs/aws/aws-sso/application.rst

 Now both aws sso/Okta Configured successfully.

-you can Configure single sign-on (SSO) access to cloud applications and any custom applications that support identity federation with SAML 2.0.
+you can Configure single sign-on (SSO) access to Fire Insights applications as it support identity federation with SAML 2.0.

 Below are steps involved in it: